Jordan’s Principle

 - assessments and screenings

-- educational needs such as school supplies, tutoring services, teaching assistants, specialized school transportation, psycho-educational assessments, assistive technologies and electronics
+- educational needs such as tutoring services, teaching assistants, specialized school transportation, psycho-educational assessments, assistive technologies and electronics

 - long-term care for children with specialized needs